Çemberlitaş Hamam

 The entrance to Çemberlitaş Hamamı is squeezed in between shops.

-The Çemberlitaş Hamamı is a historical Turkish bath (hamam) that was built beside Divan Yolu, a processional road dating back to the Byzantine Era that once led to Rome, in the Çemberlitaş neighbourhood of Istanbul, Turkey.
+The Çemberlitaş Hamam is a historical hammam (bathhouse) (hamam) that was built beside Divan Yolu, a processional road dating back to the Byzantine Era that once led to Rome, in the Çemberlitaş neighbourhood of Istanbul, Turkey.
 Often attributed to Mimar Sinan, it was constructed in 1584.
 The hamam is close to the Çemberlitaş stop on the T1 tramline.

 History

 Construction and history

-The Çemberlitaş Hamamı was commissioned by Nurbanu Sultan, the head of the Ottoman imperial harem after the death of her second husband Selim II.
+The Çemberlitaş Hamam was commissioned by Nurbanu Sultan, the head of the Ottoman imperial harem after the death of her second husband Selim II.
 After his death, her first son ascended to the throne and she held the title 'Mother of the Sultan'.
 She was responsible for guarding the royal family and was able to exercise administrative control over the imperial harem.
 In order to manage it she was given a stipend that increased according to the number of women in the harem.
-She used the money to develop several charitable endowments including the Çemberlitaş Hamamı.
+She used the money to develop several charitable endowments including the Çemberlitaş Hamam.

 As a charitable endowment, the main purpose of the hamam was to serve Istanbulites.
 However, it also helped to communicate the power of the imperial family, and, through its financial success, it paid for the development of new mosque complexes such as the Atik Valide Mosque complex in Istanbul.
-The Çemberlitaş Hamamı was a great financial success.
+The Çemberlitaş Hamam was a great financial success.
 When referred to in economic reports listing the profit rankings of the city, the Çemberlitaş was often listed above other places of business such as shops, fields, gardens, and houses which were taxed for revenue.

-Mimar Sinan is often credited as the architect of the Çemberlitaş Hamamı.
+Mimar Sinan is often credited as the architect of the Çemberlitaş Hamam.
 However, in the five-volume autobiography which lists all his completed works, the Çemberlitaş is only cited once in the fifth volume written after his death.
-In contrast to the Atik Valide Mosque which he lists in all five volumes, the Çemberlitaş Hamamı was likely built by the team of architects that worked under him and completed his smaller projects with little to no supervision.
+In contrast to the Atik Valide Mosque which he lists in all five volumes, the Çemberlitaş Hamam was likely built by the team of architects that worked under him and completed his smaller projects with little to no supervision.